jhildenbiddle/css-vars-ponyfill/docs/index.md

 - Type: `boolean`
 - Default: `false`

-Determines if CSS rulesets and declarations that do not reference a CSS custom property value should be removed from the transformed CSS.
+Determines if CSS declarations that do not reference a custom property will be omitted from the transformed CSS.

-When `true`, rulesets and declarations that do not reference a CSS custom property value will be removed from the generated CSS.
-This can dramatically increase the performance of the polyfill by reducing the amount of CSS that needs to be generated, but doing so runs the risk of breaking the original cascade order once the transformed values are appended to the DOM (see examples below).

-When `false`, all rulesets and declarations will be retained in the generated CSS.
-This means the ponyfill will need to process and will therefore be slower, but doing so ensures that the original cascade order is maintained after the transformed styles are appended to the DOM.
+When `true`, CSS declarations that do not reference a custom property value will be omitted from the transformed CSS.
+This can increase performance by reducing the amount of CSS that needs to be processed, but doing so runs the risk of breaking the original cascade when the transformed CSS is appended to the DOM (see example below).
+When `false`, all declarations will be retained in the transformed CSS.
+This requires additional processing, but doing so ensures that the original cascade order is maintained after the transformed CSS is appended to the DOM.

-**Note:** `@font-face` and `@keyframes` rulesets require all declarations to be retained if a CSS custom property is used anywhere within the ruleset.
+**Note:** Earlier versions of the ponyfill (1.x) required setting this option to `true` for optimal performance.
+With the optimizations introduced in 2.x, this is no longer necessary.

 **Example**